This article originally appeared on VICE UK.

-That – for those who need walking through it – is called "a conversation ending".
-It is not "ghosting", where two people have started some kind of IRL relationship, and all of a sudden one person seemingly decides to throw their phone in a well and live the rest of their life off-grid.
+That—for those who need walking through it—is called "a conversation ending."
+It is not "ghosting," where two people have started some kind of IRL relationship, and all of a sudden one person seemingly decides to throw their phone in a well and live the rest of their life off-grid.

 The apps' proposals: Bumble is now sending prompts to people who have not replied to messages, urging them to either politely end the conversation or continue it.
 It's even asked users to take a "ghosting vow" before they use the app, as well as providing support and advice for those who have experienced it.

-Badoo has gone a similar route: if a user hasn't replied to someone in three days, the app will notify the user and provide suggestions.
-They can choose a polite prepared response, like: "Hey I think you're great, but I don’t see us as a match.
+Badoo has gone a similar route: If a user hasn't replied to someone in three days, the app will notify the user and provide suggestions.
+They can choose a polite prepared response, like: "Hey, I think you're great, but I don’t see us as a match.
 Take care!”

-There’s something to be said for the malaise inherent to the dating app experience: the lack of stimulating conversation percolating there, the sheer volume of people who will not bother to have an engaging chat with you regardless of who you are or how well matched you might be in person.
+There’s something to be said for the malaise inherent to the dating app experience: The lack of stimulating conversation percolating there, the sheer volume of people who will not bother to have an engaging chat with you regardless of who you are or how well matched you might be in person.
 This tedium is what drives people off the app, certainly.
-We’re all busy and probably should be more conscious about how we use apps for everyone’s sake, joining when we have the time and energy to put into them.
+We’re all busy and probably should be more conscious about how we use apps for everyone’s sake, joining only when we have the time and energy to put into them.